arangodb/docs/3.5/drivers/java-reference-graph.md

     write operation is reported successful.
 If a server fails, this is detected automatically and one of the servers holding copies take over, usually without an error being reported.

+  - **minReplicationFactor**: `Integer`

+    (optional, default is 1): in a cluster, this attribute determines how many copies of each shard are required to be in sync on the different DBServers.
+If we have less then these many copies in the cluster a shard will refuse to write.
+The minReplicationFactor can not be larger than replicationFactor.
+    Please note: during server failures this might lead to writes not being possible until the failover is sorted out and might cause write slow downs in trade of data durability.

   - **numberOfShards**: `Integer`